bbest/ds-git/index.md

     1. Edit files.
 For the sake of testing, create a new file `[user].txt` where `[user]` is your Github username.
 We'll start with each of us editing different files so as to avoid [merge conflicts](https://help.github.com/articles/resolving-merge-conflicts/).
     1. [Commit](https://github.com/OHI-Science/ohiprep/wiki/Setup#rstudio) changes and push

+# extra

-# extra: this presentation, md to html slideshow via pandoc
+## md to html slideshow

 This presentation was created in markdown and rendered as an HTML slideshow with [pandoc](http://pandoc.org).
 Details: [Producing slide shows with Pandoc](http://pandoc.org/demo/example9/producing-slide-shows-with-pandoc.html).
-To render the HTML, the content was placed in the github pages **gh-pages** branch of the ds-git repo.
+To render the HTML, the content was placed in the **gh-pages** branch of the [ds-git](https://github.com/bbest/ds-git) repo.

 Here's some code to get the idea: